CEO Insights: Top cybersecurity challenges in the healthcare industry

 Cybersecurity is a big concern for the healthcare industry executives.
 Some healthcare organizations learned that the cost of a major cyber incident can include not only financial loss, but significant disruption to operations and reputational harm.
 Ofer Amitai, CEO & Co-Founder at Portnox, answers to our Managing Editor’s questions about the biggest cybersecurity challenges in the healthcare industry.

-Lucian Fogoros: What are the top cybersecurity concerns faced by healthcare institutions in the Industry 4.0 era?
+Lucian Fogoros: What are the top cybersecurity concerns and challenges faced by healthcare institutions in the Industry 4.0 era?

 Ofer Amitai: It seems that healthcare is one of the industries that’s most eager to move into the Industry 4.0 era, but it’s also one of the most hesitant.
 That’s probably because there are so many things that could go wrong – not just putting sensitive patient information at stake, but potentially lives and livelihoods.
 The recent June Petya attack is a clear example of the severity of cyber threats faced by healthcare – because some healthcare systems were operating without the appropriate Windows XP patch, ransomware took control, causing emergency rooms to send patients away.
 These kind of malware attacks are faced by some healthcare institutions on a monthly or even weekly basis.
 Another major security concern is with the growing use of IoT in the medical industry, which creates even more vulnerable endpoints and ample opportunity for hackers to gain access to patient records and medical devices.
 Healthcare IT is struggling to keep up the pace with Industry 4.0 digitalization, which means its more vulnerable than ever to cybercriminal attacks.